steveworld/search/README.md

 ### cdk-morphlines-avro

-Morphline commands for reading, extracting and transforming Avro files and Avro objects.
+This module contains morphline commands for reading, extracting and transforming Avro files and Avro objects.

 ### cdk-morphlines-tika

-Morphline commands for auto-detecting MIME types from binary data, as well as decompressing and unpacking files.
+This module contains morphline commands for auto-detecting MIME types from binary data, as well as decompressing and unpacking files.
 Depends on Apache Tika.

 ### search-core

-Morphline commands for Solr that higher level modules such as `search-solrcell` and `search-mr` and `search-flume` depend on for indexing.
+This module contains morphline commands for Solr that higher level modules such as `search-solrcell` and `search-mr` and `search-flume` depend on for indexing.

 ### search-solrcell

-Morphline commands for using SolrCell with Tika parsers.
+This module contains morphline commands for using SolrCell with Tika parsers.
 This includes support for HTML, XML, PDF, Word, Excel, Images, Audio, Video, etc.

 ### search-flume

-Flume Morphline Solr Sink that extracts search documents from Apache Flume events, transforms them and loads them in Near Real Time into Apache Solr, typically a SolrCloud.
+This module contains a Flume Morphline Solr Sink that extracts search documents from Apache Flume events, transforms them and loads them in Near Real Time into Apache Solr, typically a SolrCloud.

 Also includes a Flume MorphlineInterceptor that can be used to implement software defined network